-“Alright then, how about I suggest one for you?” he faced a hand up.
-“In exchange for you making sure I don’t veer off track, I’ll keep you company and make sure you’re not alone anymore.”
+“Alright then, how about I suggest one?” he faced a hand up.
+“In exchange for you making sure I don’t veer off track, I’ll keep you company whenever you don’t feel like being alone.”
 Slightly embarrassed, he twirled a finger around a lock of his hair.
 “Either way you slice it, we’re gonna be stuck with each other for a while.
 That, and I'm kind of a loner too.”
 He looked at her, ready for her answer come what may.
 “What do you say?”

 Rio didn’t give a verbal answer, rather she couldn’t.
 Her voice was hindered by a figurative tightening in her throat, and her eye twitched from a growing wetness.
 She tried but failed to hold back a pair of shining tears that cascaded her face; the one from under her eyepatch streaked down before the tear from her left eye could follow.
 Her hand gripped tight on the intersecting collars of her kimono and tried to quell her false heart, which was acting up again.

 Feeling like approval from Rio was out of the question, Lucas gently held his upper fist against his chest.

 “I might not be much, but if you’re still alright with someone like me, I’ll stay by your side for as long as you want.”